Forest-Modelling-Lab/3D-CMCC-FEM/README.md

 7. *“Climate change mitigation by forests: a case study on the role of management on carbon dynamics of a pine forest in South Italy”* Pellicone G., Scarascia-Mugnozza G., Matteucci G., Collalti.
 A. https://dspace.unitus.it/handle/2067/42735, *PhD Thesis*, University of Tuscia, 2018.

 8. *“Thinning can reduce losses in carbon use efficiency and carbon stocks in managed forests under warmer climate”*.
-A. Collalti , C. Trotta, T. Keenan, A. Ibrom, B. Bond-Lamberty, B. R. Grote, S. Vicca, C.P.O.
+A. Collalti, C. Trotta, T. Keenan, A. Ibrom, B. Bond-Lamberty, B. R. Grote, S. Vicca, C.P.O.
 Reyer, M. Migliavacca, F. Veroustraete, A. Anav, M. Campioli, E. Scoccimarro, E. Grieco, A. Cescatti, G. Matteucci. *Journal of Advances in  Modelling Earth Systems*, 10(10):2427-2452, https://doi.org/10.1029/2018MS001275, 2018.

 9. *“The sensitivity of the forest carbon budget shifts between different parameters and processes along stand development and climate change”*, Collalti A., Thornton P. E., Cescatti A., Rita A., Nolè A., Borghetti M., Trotta C., Ciais P., Matteucci G..*Ecological Applications*, 29(2):1-18, https://doi.org/10.1002/eap.1837, 2019.